cjerdonek/vip-specification/docs/style_guide.md

 </xs:element>
 ```

-We use an approach that is in the spirit of "Venetian Blind."
-Namely,
+Our approach is in the spirit of "Venetian Blind."
+Define a type globally
-define a type globally if any of the following are true:
+if any of the following are true:

-1. elements of the type are referenced by ID via `type="xs:IDREF".
+1. elements of the type are referenced by ID via `type="xs:IDREF"`.
    For example--

    ```xml
    <xs:element name="PrecinctId" type="xs:IDREF" />
    ```

-2. elements of that type occur in more than one location within the
+2. elements of the type occur in more than one location within the
    root element.
 For example--

    ```xml